isomerpages/moe-compassvalepri/_parents/General School Information.md

 Parents whose child is a ComCare beneficiary need not submit the application for MOE FAS separately as it will be auto-granted to ComCare beneficiaries in Government and Government-aided schools (GGAS).

-Application via hardcopy form is required for:
+Application via hardcopy form is required for: <br>
 a.
-Families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others)
+Families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others) <br>
 b.
-Family with more than six children in GGAS
+Family with more than six children in GGAS <br>
 c.
-Family with more than five unmarried children not in GGAS
+Family with more than five unmarried children not in GGAS <br>
 d.
 Family with more than three grandparents in the household

 If you have difficulties submitting your application online, the hardcopy application [MOE FAS Application Form 2024](/files/MOE_FAS_Application_Form.pdf) together with all required supporting documents is to be submitted to the General Office.